 Traditionally, naltrexone has been prescribed to help fight opiate and alcohol addiction as this disease takes over the lives of 10% of the US’s adult population.
-Naltrexone acts as an opiate antagonist, which means that it binds and blocks the opioid receptors.
-This prevents withdrawal symptoms and craving in people who are in recovery.
+Naltrexone acts as an opiate antagonist, which means that it binds and blocks opioid receptors.
+This prevents withdrawal symptoms and cravings in people who are in recovery.

 Combined with professional treatment and support groups, the use of naltrexone has been very successful in treating drug and alcohol addicts.
 However, over the past few decades, naltrexone has surfaced for treating something it wasn’t even intended to: chronic pain.

-From Crohn’s Disease to Fibromyalgia, Low Dose Naltrexone (LDN) has shown to successfully treat chronic pain and has improved the lives of many patients.
+From Crohn’s Disease to Fibromyalgia, Low Dose Naltrexone (LDN) has been shown to successfully treat chronic pain and has improved the lives of many patients.
 We’ll take a look at what you should know about LDN and chronic pain.

 What LDN is and Dosage

 LDN refers to daily doses of naltrexone that is less than one-tenth of the typical dose used for treating opioid addiction.
 An LDN dose of 4.5mg is usually taken before bedtime but this number may vary depending on the severity of the pain and the experience of the user.
 Some have experienced insomnia thus having to reduce the dosage.